 The Board has established a number of corporate governance documents consistent with the Recommendations, which form the basis of the Company's Corporate Governance Framework.
 These documents are referenced in this Corporate Governance Statement where appropriate, and are as follows:

-- Board Charter and Relationship with Management;
+- Board Charter;

 - Audit, Risk and Compliance Committee Charter;

 - People and Remuneration Committee Charter;

-- National and State Clinical Leadership Committee Charter;
+- Integral Clinical Leadership Committee Charter;

 - Nomination Committee Charter;

-- · Continuous Disclosure Policy;
+- Continuous Disclosure Policy;

 - Diversity Policy;

-- Securities Dealing Policy; and
+- · Securities Dealing Policy; and

 - Code of Conduct.